kingfieldmpls/100_days_of_code_R2/log.md

 * Real Python articles
 * Make the shell prettier
 * Python.org tutorial (PSF has them too?
 Same ones?)
-* Probably need to review CSRF if I'm going to focus on web dev
+* Probably need to review CSRF if I'm going to focus on web dev XSS
 * Read more about storing access tokens
 * Build a Slack app
 * Build a Trello app